Khosrow and Shirin: Plot

 Nizami's version begins with an account of Khosrow's birth and his education.
 This is followed by an account of Khosrow's feast in a farmer's house, for which Khosrow is severely chastised by his father, King Hormizd IV.
 Khosrow asks forgiveness and repents his offence.
 Hormizd IV, who is now pleased with his son, forgives him.
 That very night, Khosrow sees his grandfather Anushirvan in a dream.
 Anushirvan gives him glad tidings of a wife named Shirin, a steed named Shabdiz, a musician named Barbad, and a great kingdom, that is Iran.

 Shapur, Khosrow's close friend and a painter, tells Khosrow of the Armenian queen Mahin Banu and her niece Shirin.
 Hearing Shapur's descriptions of Shirin's flawless features, the young prince falls in love with the Armenian princess.
 Shapur travels to Armenia to look for Shirin.
 Shapur finds Shirin and shows her an image of Khosrow.
-Shirin falls in love with Khosrow and escapes from Armenia to Khosrow's capital Mada'in; but meanwhile, Khosrow also flees from his father's anger and sets out for Armenia in search of Shirin.
+Shirin falls in love with Khosrow and escapes from Armenia to Khosrow's capital Mada'in.
+Meanwhile, however, Khosrow coincidentally also flees from his father's anger and sets out for Armenia in search of Shirin.